 If I have recently had the COVID-19 vaccine and then find out I am pregnant, what should I do?

 It is possible that you might get vaccinated while you are pregnant without realising yet that you are pregnant.
-Or, you might become pregnant soon after getting the vaccine.
+Or, you might become pregnant soon after getting the COVID-19 vaccine.
 If this happens, there is no reason to be concerned.
-You should be reassured that it is very unlikely that there will be any harmful effects from receiving the vaccine for you or your baby.
+You should be reassured that it is very unlikely that there will be any harmful effects from receiving the COVID-19 vaccine for you or your baby.
 In fact, there is likely to be benefit – the vaccine will protect you against getting the severe complications of COVID during your pregnancy.
 It is important to go for antenatal care visits, and to tell the nurses and doctors at the clinic that you have recently had a COVID-19 vaccine.

 - Weakened immune system due to conditions such as HIV, diabetes or cancer